dbca-wa/developer-guidance/README.md

 ## Django

-[Django](https://www.djangoproject.com/) is our current tool of choice for non-trivial web applications requiring a significant amount of business logic, direct manipulation of databases, and a large amount of user interaction.
+[Django](https://www.djangoproject.com/) is our recommended framework of choice for non-trivial web applications requiring a significant amount of business logic, direct manipulation of databases, and a large amount of user interaction.
 It is a "full stack" web framework that includes all of the components required to develop a complex web application for internal or external customers.
 It also boasts some of the best online documentation to be found.

 A learning syllabus for Django is as follows: